FAQs

 • Charles Clines, Board President, Charles Butt Foundation

-• Brian Woods, Board Vice President, Northside ISD Superintendent
+• Brian Woods, Board Vice President, Texas Association of School Administrators

 • Beverly Powell, Board Secretary, Former Texas State Senator District 10

-• Mickey Gerdes, Board Treasurer, Southwest Underwriting Counsel and Uvalde High School Class of 1994
+• Mickey Gerdes, Board Treasurer, Southwest Underwriting Counsel, Uvalde CISD Graduate

-• Luis Fernandez, Board Member, UCISD School Board President
+• Cal Lambert, Board Member, UCISD School Board President

-• Rodney Harris, Board Member, Harris County Commissioner
+• Rodney Ellis, Board Member, Harris County Commissioner

-• Amanda Hughes, Board Member, Executive Director, Friedkin Foundation, Uvalde CISD Graduate
+• Amanda Hughes, Board Member, North Boulevard Advisors, Uvalde CISD Graduate

 • Tim Miller, Executive Director, Charles Butt Foundation